moosekaka/mito_norm/README.md

   **Make sure that Numpy, VTK, Pyqt and Pyinstaller are listed.**

-5. Build a one folder binary by typing (again make sure that the current):
+5. Make sure that the current folder contains *normalizer.spec* file.
+Build a one-folder executable by typing:

   `Pyinstaller normalizer.spec`